| You are here: Home: LCU 1 | 2006 : Richard J Gralla, MD

 published in peer-review journals, earlier versus later stage — the data showed

+a significant advantage with adjuvant chemotherapy.
 So I don’t think the question is whether adjuvant chemotherapy improves

 survival but rather, what is the magnitude of benefit?
 Dr Bria’s analysis